-San Miguel has long been a destination for artists, art students and expatriates and has a buzzy art scene with galleries and art spaces dotted all over town, a theatre, and plenty of cultural events, including a short film festival and a chamber music festival that was finishing just as we arrived.
+San Miguel de Allende has long been a destination for artists, art students and expatriates and has a buzzy art scene with galleries and art spaces dotted all over town, a theatre, and plenty of cultural events, including a short film festival and a chamber music festival that was finishing just as we arrived.

 It was a Peruvian artist, Felipe Cossío del Pomar, who established the first art school in San Miguel de Allende, the Escuela Universitaria de Bellas Artes in 1938, which later re-opened as the Instituto Allende, and it was American expats who were responsible for the boom in arts tourism.

-In the late 1940s, American GIs, realising they could stretch their educational grants further in Mexico (where, at the time, rooms cost just $10 to rent and maids $8 to hire a month!) flooded San Miguel to study art.
+In the late 1940s, American GIs, realising they could stretch their educational grants further in Mexico (where, at the time, rooms cost just $10 to rent and maids $8 to hire a month!) flooded San Miguel de Allende to study art.

 Life magazine covered the phenomenon in a 1948 story ‘GI Paradise: Veterans go to Mexico to study art, live cheaply and have a good time’ and soon after some 6,000 veterans arrived to study art in the town.

-The Instituto Allende is still the first choice for many art sudents and has a fantastic reputation, offering a range of courses including traditional Mexican weaving, drawing and painting, and silverwork, but many courses are four weeks long and I needed something shorter.
+The Instituto Allende is still the first choice for many art students and has a fantastic reputation, offering a range of courses including traditional Mexican weaving, drawing and painting, and silverwork, but many courses are four weeks long and I needed something shorter.

 San Miguel was a key stop on the silver route, the Antiguo Camino Real, the road used to move silver from the mining cities of Guanajuato, Zacatecas, San Luis Potosi, and Mineral de Pozos, to Mexico City and the Atlantic coast.
 The town is dotted with silver shops and jewellery-making workshops are offered by a number of galleries.